fitzroy-c/Text-based-RPG-game-engine/README.md

 6. and a lot more for you to explore!!!

 # Other documentation
-- development log is in Develop package.
+- Development log is in Develop package.
-- project summary, game engine design, quick guide for player and game designer are all on Wiki page
+- Project summary, game engine design, quick guide for player and game designer are all on Wiki page
 - The card package, map package, gui package and DesignForFutureExtension package are used for game's future extension.
 - The auto test needed jar file(add it to lib) is in wiki